MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowSimplePassword
+This is an access requirement setting that blocks access to Microsoft 365 resources from supported apps on non-compliant devices when the value is $false.

+This setting is supported on the following types of devices:

+- iOS/iPadOS
+- Windows Arm64: This setting affects local accounts only, not accounts in Active Directory or Microsoft Entra id. <!--- Windows Phone 8.1, Windows 8.1 RT--->

-The AllowSimplePassword parameter specifies whether to allow simple or non-complex passwords on devices.
-Valid values for this parameter are:
+The AllowSimplePassword parameter specifies whether to allow non-complex passwords on supported devices.
+Valid values are:

 - $true: Simple passwords are allowed.
 - $false: Simple passwords aren't allowed.
-- $null (blank): The setting isn't configured.
-This is the default value.
+This is the default value in PowerShell.

-This setting is available on the following types of devices:

-- Windows Phone 8.1
-- Windows 8.1 RT
-- Apple iOS 6+
+On Windows devices

+The value of this parameter is meaningful only if the value of the PasswordRequired parameter is $true (the default value is $false in PowerShell).

 ```yaml
 Type: Boolean